 Having a well-designed business card functions as both a conversation starter and reminder of your brand.
 When asked, 72% of respondents said YES if they judge a company by their business card, That number is exceptionally high and shouldn’t be ignored.

 Think about how many business cards your target audience receives while networking.
 How will your card stand out?
 These small 2″ x 3.5″ cards serve as a brief introduction about you, your business, products, and services.

 Are you looking to get noticed?
 Below are tips on how your business card can stand out and get you noticed.

 What is a Brand Touchpoint?
 It’s any communication or interaction made between a customer and a brand.
 You want to make sure that you provide the best brand experience!

 When a potential client comes in contact with your business card, they’re not only interacting with you but also your brand.
 It may be the first brand to experience a potential client has, so making the right impression is essential.
 Make sure the card is consistent with your website and other promotional products.
 This can be done by including your logo, tagline (if you have one), and brand colors.
 These are all vital to designing a great business card.

 Card Stock Options

 How do you select the best card stock for your business card?
 That’s the million-dollar question.
 There is so much more than having a creative design.
 Choosing a card stock is a crucial aspect of your card as it not only impacts how your card will look but also how it feels.
 Your card stock quality is a reflection of your company, product, and service.

 Neuroscience studies show paper-based content & ads offer advantages in connecting with our brains, via @rogerdooley

 We currently offer a variety of card stock options.
-Whether you’re searching for a thick card or thin one, we’ve got you covered.
+Whether you’re searching for a thick card or a thin one, we’ve got you covered.